Venn: Resource Management for Collaborative Learning Jobs: Overview

-In each execution round, an \fl job submits resource requests to \name, specifying its device requirements and associated resource demands (\textcircled{0}).
-Devices continuously check in with \name as they become available over time (\textcircled{1}).
-Based on the real-time resource demand and supply, \name generates a resource allocation plan to assign one \fl job to each checked-in device (\textcircled{2}), until the job's demand is satisfied.
+In each execution round, a job submits resource requests to \name, specifying its device requirements (e.g., minimum CPU capacity) and resource demands (the number of devices needed per round) (\textcircled{0}).
+Meanwhile, edge devices continuously check in with \name as they become available over time (\textcircled{1}).
+Based on the real-time resource demand and supply, \name generates a resource allocation plan to assign one \fl job to each checked-in device until the job's needs are met (\textcircled{2}).
 Upon receiving the task assignment from \name, each device adheres to the allocation plan and participates in the corresponding job (\textcircled{3}).
-The device then retrieves the computation plan from the job and performs on-device computation~\citep{walle,coreml} (\textcircled{3} and \textcircled{4}).
-Finally, the device may either report the training result to the corresponding job upon completion, or drop off mid-process due to availability dynamics (\textcircled{5}).
+The device then retrieves the computation plan from the job and performs on-device training or inference~\citep{walle,coreml} (\textcircled{3} and \textcircled{4}).
+Finally, devices either submit their training results to the job or disconnect if their availability changes (e.g., battery runs low) (\textcircled{5}).